 Menus are getting makeovers

-As inflation causes consumers to tighten their budgets, food and beverage trends are shifting in response.
+As inflation has caused consumers to tighten their budgets, food and beverage trends have shifted in response.
 Restaurants are sticking with tighter menus that are easier to execute with fewer workers.
-At the same time, they’re tweaking offerings to include vegetarian and gluten-free options and even changing how orders are picked up to create a smoother customer experience.
+At the same time, they’re tweaking offerings to include vegetarian and gluten-free options and adding more handcrafted mocktails to create a smoother customer experience.

 Simplified menus help control costs